 Documentation and Support

 The documentation provides a very basic overview of what this plugin can do, but it doesn’t provide much detail.
-It would be more useful if they had more examples and screenshots, as well as explanations of the 4 slider types, so that users aren’t left guessing.
+It would be more useful if they had more examples and screenshots, as well as explanations of the 4 slider types, so users aren’t left guessing.

 Users of the free theme can post in the forums at WordPress.org, but it looks like it can take a few weeks to get a response.